Skip to content

 Contamination can also be prevented by ensuring that covers and cabinets are properly closed (2).

 A major part of the laundering process that is often overlooked is the proper maintenance of machines.
-Washing machines and dryers are heavily used in hospitals and other health care settings and require constant disinfection procedures.
+Washing machines and dryers are heavily used in hospitals and other healthcare settings and require constant disinfection procedures.

 Disinfection procedures must include the following: the physical removal of bulk solids (i.e. feces and personal belongings) before the wash/dry cycle and proper use of temperature, detergent, and laundry additives.